ethyca/fides/docs/fides/docs/guides/extending_data_use.md

 This page provides an overview of extending the [Data Use taxonomy](/fides/language/taxonomy/data_uses) for your organization.
 We recommend extending from the existing categories to ensure interopability inside and outside your organization.

-One of the core reasons for doing this is adding attribution to be used when exporting data from Fides and adding context/clarity for legal teams to use.
+One of the core reasons for extending a Data Use is adding attribution to be used when exporting data from Fides and adding context/clarity for legal teams.

 If you have suggestions for core categories that should ship with the taxonomy, please submit your requests [here](https://github.com/ethyca/fides/issues)